Terumah (parashah): Fourth reading—Exodus 26:15–30

 In the fourth reading, God instructed them to make boards of acacia wood and overlay the boards with gold for the Tabernacle.

 Fifth reading—Exodus 26:31–37

 In the fifth reading, God instructed them to make a curtain of blue, purple, and crimson yarns, and fine twisted linen, with a design of cherubim, to serve as a partition obscuring the Holy of Holies.
-God instructed them to place the Ark, the table, and the lampstand in the Tabernacle.
-God instructed them to make a screen for the entrance of the Tent, of colored yarns, and fine twisted linen, done in embroidery and supported by five posts of acacia wood overlaid with gold.
+God instructed them to place the Ark, the table, and the menorah in the Tabernacle.
+God instructed them to make a screen for the entrance of the Tent, made of coloured yarn and fine twisted linen, worked in embroidery, and supported by five posts of acacia wood overlaid with gold.

+In Exodus 26:31, God instructed Moses: "You shall make a curtain of blue, purple, and crimson yarns, and fine twisted linen; it shall have a design of cherubim (כְּרוּבִים worked into it."
+The Chazal relayed an oral tradition that the sense here is to the work of an artisan skilled in motifs and woven directly onto the fabric from the loom, rather than being embroidered.
+See also the Babylonian Talmud, Yoma 72b.

 Sixth reading—Exodus 27:1–8

 In the sixth reading, God instructed them to make the altar of acacia wood overlaid with copper.

 Seventh reading—Exodus 27:9–19

 In the seventh reading, God instructed them to make the enclosure of the Tabernacle from fine twisted linen.